jacquelineselbach/bouncingballs/README.md

 Every bounce of a ball from an infected ball to a healthy ball can possibly infect the uninfected ball and change the state of this “person”.
 Infected balls are further spreading the infection until they recover.
-The simulation stops when there is none infected ball left.
+The simulation stops when 0 infected balls are left.
 Got that?

 1. Press START and select the Simulation Properties.